HNStaggs/HNStaggs/README.md

 # Hi there, I'm Halee Staggs, welcome to my Git 👋

 ## About Me
-I'm a full stack AI developer, data scientist, and product manager.
-I am currently passionate about designing impactful, intuitive AI solutions for every day people and enterprises.
+I'm a full stack AI developer and data scientist.
+I am currently passionate about designing impactful, intuitive AI and ML solutions for every day people and enterprises.

 ## AI & ML Stack
 - **Programming Languages**: Python, SQL